u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/coding_guidelines.rst

 Use of CSS Variables
 --------------------

-In Odoo, the use of CSS variables is strictly DOM-related, meaning that are used to **contextually** adapt the design and layout rather than to manage the global design-system.
+In Thrive Bureau ERP, the use of CSS variables is strictly DOM-related, meaning that are used to **contextually** adapt the design and layout rather than to manage the global design-system.
 These are typically used when a component's properties can vary in specific contexts or in other circumstances.